Vincent Fuller (American football): New England Patriots

 On December 21, 2011, he signed with the New England Patriots, after being released from IR by the Detroit Lions.
 He was released on December 23, 2011.

 NFL career statistics

 Post-playing career

 Fuller attended the Fordham University School of Law and obtained his JD.
 Since 2017, he has worked for Fried, Frank, Harris, Shriver & Jacobson.

 Personal life

 All of Fuller's younger brothers played college football at Virginia Tech as he did.
-His younger brother, Corey, is a free agent and was selected in the sixth round of the 2013 NFL Draft.
-His younger brother, Kyle, plays cornerback and was selected by the Chicago Bears in the first round of the 2014 NFL Draft.
-His youngest brother, cornerback Kendall, was drafted by the Washington Redskins with the 84th pick in the 2016 NFL Draft.
+His younger brother, Corey, was selected by the Detroit Lions in the sixth round of the 2013 NFL draft.
+His younger brother, cornerback Kyle, is a free agent and was selected by the Chicago Bears in the first round of the 2014 NFL draft.
+His youngest brother, cornerback Kendall, was drafted by the Washington Redskins with the 84th pick in the 2016 NFL draft.